Geometry Nodes: support attaching gizmos to input values #112677

 image

-This patch adds the first two gizmo nodes which cover basic but common use cases:
+This patch adds the first three gizmo nodes which cover common use cases:

 • Linear Gizmo: Creates a gizmo that controls a float or integer value using a linear movement of e.g. an arrow in the 3D viewport.